AffanMhz/Learn_Sat_basics/QUICK_DEPLOY.md

 # 🚀 Quick GitHub Deployment Commands

-Follow these exact commands to deploy your satellite data analysis platform to GitHub Pages:
+These are the commands to deploy your satellite data analysis platform to GitHub Pages:

 ## 1️⃣ First, update your Vite configuration